The poker hype started in the late 1980s and you can be sure its popularity is not going to stop anytime soon.

 Several events helped make poker so popular over the years.
 It for example changed from being seen as a game to a sport.
 This transition happened in the United States, in particular, thanks to mainstream channels that started to broadcast poker.
 Especially the high profile events such as the 2003 World Series of Poker helped to get the public’s attention.
 Thanks to the so-called hole-card cameras, viewers could get a real inside peek into the game adding to the excitement.
 But there might even be an easier way to explain poker’s popularity.
 That’s the simple reason that in the late ’90s when online casinos emerged, they started offering poker as well.

 The World Series of Poker

 There are a lot of elements in the game of poker that speak to the imagination of the player.
 For example the high stakes at the World Series of Poker.
 People all over the world couldn’t believe the entrance fee is an astounding amount of $10.000 and that anybody can participate.
-Ofcourse only if you have that kind of money to spare.
+Of course only if you have that kind of money to spare.
 The World Series made people realize that they could become rich through poker.
-People loved the many rags to riches stories they heard in the media and thus online poker websites became hugely popular.
+People loved the many rags to riches stories they heard in the media and thus, online poker became hugely popular.

 Playing poker online

 We no longer have to drive to a casino to play poker and players love it.
 Many online casinos offer live poker on their websites.
 The software has become so refined over the years that it’s honestly not much different from the real deal.
 When live poker just started to become popular, many people were wary to hop on the bandwagon for a few reasons.
 The most important one being that they felt they couldn’t control the fairness of the game.
 After all, when you sit on your laptop you can’t see if the process happening on the table is legit and fair.